An Inquiry into Reality: Science & Philosophy

-A visual synthesis of modern science and timeless philosophy on the universe, consciousness, and the nature of existence.
+A visual synthesis of modern physics and timeless philosophical systems on the nature of existence, the cosmos, and consciousness.

 13.8